Hisham-Said/Weight_On_Different_Planets/README.md

 Feel free to use, modify, and distribute this project for educational purposes.
 Contributing
 Contributions, issues, and feature requests are welcome!
 Feel free to check issues page or submit pull requests.

-📧 Contact
-For questions or suggestions, feel free to reach out!